ZhenlanJi/Unlearnable_Code/README.md

 * Technically, we propose a set of lightweight transformations to transform software in a semantics- and readability-preserving manner.
 The optimal transformation sequence toward a program is determined using multi-armed bandits.
 * We demonstrate empirically that transformed programs effectively mislead unauthorized neural code autocompletion with negligible cost.

+## Example
+You can find a working example comparing code completion results between models trained on the original program and the transformed program in example.pdf.

 ## Dependency

 ```